7. Dopamine effect on receptors

 - Noradrenaline has different affinities on D2-type receptors: D3R > D4R ≥ D2SR ≥ D2L

-D2 and D3 agonists increase cataplexy (narcolepsy symptom), D2 and D3 antagonists reduce it.
+D2 and D3 agonists increase cataplexy (narcolepsy symptom), D2 and D3 antagonists reduce it.62

-D2 and D3 agonists do not appear to affect REM sleep.
+D2 and D3 agonists do not appear to affect REM sleep.62

-D4 receptors are involved in the encoding of the memory of fear, but not in the encoding of the memory of rewards.
-D4Rs are involved in the regulation of action impulsivity (inhibition problems) and choice impulsivity (devaluation of distant rewards).
+D4 receptors are involved in the encoding of the memory of fear, but not in the encoding of the memory of rewards.37 D4Rs are involved in the regulation of action impulsivity (inhibition problems) and choice impulsivity (devaluation of distant rewards).63

 In humans, primates and rodents, D4R is mainly found in the PFC, especially in neurons of the deep layer.
-In contrast, DRD4 mRNA expression is much lower in the striatum.
+In contrast, DRD4 mRNA expression is much lower in the striatum.63

 - Rather high affinity

-when dopamine binds to the receptors D2, D3 or D4, the subsequent synapse is inhibited = polarized (inhibitory postsynaptic potential)
+when dopamine binds to the receptors D2, D3 or D4, the subsequent synapse is inhibited = polarized (inhibitory postsynaptic potential)- Inhibits adenylyl cyclases, but only in some cell lines31

-- Enhances ATP- or calcium ionophore-induced arachidonic acid release in CHO cells
+- Enhances ATP- or calcium ionophore-induced arachidonic acid release in CHO cells31

-- Activating D4R in the PFC keeps the output signal of the PFC network low
+- Activating D4R in the PFC keeps the output signal of the PFC network low63

-- D4R-KO mice show hyperexcitability of frontal cortical P neurons
+- D4R-KO mice show hyperexcitability of frontal cortical P neurons6368

-- The functional gain by D4.7R, on the other hand, shows a decrease in cortico-striatal glutamatergic transmission
+- In contrast, the functional gain by D4.7R shows a decrease in cortico-striatal glutamatergic transmission69

-- D4R in frontal cortico-striatal terminals mediate significant inhibition of striatal glutamate release
+- D4R in frontal cortico-striatal terminals mediate significant inhibition of striatal glutamate release63

-- Rodents with neonatal 6-OH dopamine lesions show typical ADHD symptoms, including locomotor hyperactivity, with increased striatal D4R density
+- Rodents with neonatal 6-OH dopamine lesions show typical ADHD symptoms, including locomotor hyperactivity, with increased striatal D4R density70

-- D4Rs can indirectly modulate the function of adrenoceptors and other dopamine receptor subtypes through heteromerization
+- D4Rs can indirectly modulate the function of adrenoceptors and other dopamine receptor subtypes through heteromerization63

 - Appearance: